 “4.2.6: Apps created from a commercialised template or app generation service will be rejected.”

-At November Five, this affected us directly.
-Specifically, it was a blow for our portfolio company Appmiral, which creates native, branded applications for over 50 music festivals across 4 continents.
-To keep those applications affordable for music festivals (who as a rule, would rather spend their budget on big artist names), the apps are built using our Appmiral framework: a set of almost 20 pre-made components that can be combined and branded based on the festival’s needs.
-Soon enough, Appmiral’s apps started being rejected by Apple, because each app reuses those pre-made components.
+The change was a blow for our portfolio company Appmiral, which creates native, branded applications for over 50 music festivals across four continents.
+To keep those apps affordable – since festivals, as a rule, would rather spend their budget on big artist names – they are built using our Appmiral framework: a set of almost 20 pre-made components that can be combined and branded based on a festival’s needs.
+Soon enough, Appmiral’s apps started being rejected by Apple.

-In other words: applications such as Appmiral’s are given a green light, as long as they are submitted by the festival owners themselves, using their own App Store account, or to use its proper name, Apple Developer account ($99) – a not-so-unfortunate side-effect for Apple.
+After many appeals and petitions, Appmiral was given a green light again, provided the apps are submitted by the festival owners themselves, using their own App Store account, or to use its proper name, Apple Developer account ($99) – a not-so-unfortunate side-effect for Apple.

-Originally, Appmiral handled the submission process for our festival clients.
-So because many of them will now have to set up an Apple Developer account of their own, we thought we’d go over all the necessary steps for doing so.
+So, because many of our clients will now have to set up an Apple Developer account of their own, we thought we’d go over all the necessary steps for doing so.

-In this how-to guide, we’ll be setting up an Apple Developer account using our other portfolio company, Spencer, as our example case.
+In this how-to guide, we’ll be setting up an Apple Developer account using our other portfolio company, Spencer, as an example.

-- An Apple ID that isn’t linked to a developer account
+An Apple ID that is not linked to an Apple Developer account

-If your company needs to request a D-U-N-S number, the entire process will take 2 to 3 weeks.
-If you already have a D-U-N-S number or aren’t a company, the entire process usually takes about 5 business days, sometimes less.
-Do make sure to request an Apple Developer account a lot earlier than you want your app to go live in the App Store.
+If your company needs to request a D-U-N-S number, the entire process will take two to three weeks.
+If you already have a D-U-N-S number or are not a company, the entire process usually takes about five business days, sometimes less.
+Make sure to request an Apple Developer account well in advance of when you want your app to go live in the App Store.
 If Apple rejects your request, for whatever reason, you may be in for some slow back-and-forth communication.

-If you already have an Apple ID that isn’t linked to a developer account, you can skip this step.
+If you already have an Apple ID that isn’t linked to an existing Apple Developer account, you can skip this step.

-Go to https://appleid.apple.com/account to create a new Apple ID.
-Fill out all the requested personal information and the 3 security questions, and continue.
+Go to appleid.apple.com to create a new Apple ID.
+Fill out all the requested personal information and the three security questions, and continue

-You will now receive a verification code by mail.
-Enter it in the following popup and continue.
+You will then receive a verification code by mail.
+Enter it in the following popup and click ‘Continue’.